weddingYou-Project/backend/README.md

 # backend
-This is weddingYou project backend
+This is weddingYou project backend using Spring Data JPA